SOHEI PRODUCTIONS PRESENTS

-"Madagasikara" is now in distribution and will be on streaming services soon.
-"Opeka", the inspiring story of the extraordinarily gifted humanitarian Father Pedro Opeka, will be screening in film festivals throughout 2020.
+"Madagasikara" is now available on Amazon Prime Video, iTunes and other steaming services.
+"Opeka", the inspiring story of the extraordinarily gifted humanitarian Father Pedro Opeka, has been screening in film festivals throughout 2020.
 The two films are related: the first is about survival, and the second is about hope.

 Co-Producer, Lead Editor